 These donuts last for about 1 week at room temperature in a air-tight bin but they are best enjoyed the same day that they are made.

-Looking for more sweet treats?
+Looking for more donut recipes?
 Check these out!

 - 3 1/4 cups all-purpose flour